-You can access every class for free for two months.
+You can get a trial of their premium membership, which gives you access to every class, for free for two weeks.
 After that, it's $8.25 per month billed annually or $15 per month billed monthly.

 The SkillShare courses I've taken are concise and full of useful, actionable information.
 The platform has classes that help build your creative skills and your business skills.